Top Allowable Expenses For Landlords: Property Investors Guide

 Travel costs

-Some travel costs related to the management and running of your buy to let business are allowable.
+Some travel costs related to the management and running of your buy-to-let business are allowable.
 For example, you can claim petrol, vehicle tax, insurance and repairs, and bus and train fares.
 Again though, you can only claim for the travel associated with running and managing your business.
 If you have a vehicle that you use to get to and from your rentals 10% of the time you can claim 10% of the related expense.
 You can’t claim private travel or regular travel.

 Marketing